-- members of estate groups from neighbouring estates; (a) - (b) spouses of the estate group members.
+- (a) members of estate groups from neighbouring estates; - (b) spouses of the estate group members.

-Each of the estate groups referred to in [8] hereof includes persons who are members of the group by reason of.
+ustLII AustLII AustLII Each of the estate groups referred to in [10(a)] hereof includes persons who are members of the group by reason of:

-- patrilineal descent; (a) - (b) his or her mother, father's mother or mother's mother being or having been a member of the group by reason of patrilineal descent; - (c) having been adopted or incorporated into the descent relationship referred to in (a) or (b) hereof. - It is agreed that, within the claim area, and subject to certain specified restrictions, the 12 native title rights and interests of the native title holders in relation to Pastoral Lease No. 684, ustLII AustLII AustLII being an area where extinguishment of native title is to be disregarded pursuant to s 47 of the Act, are:
+- patrilineal descent; (a) - his or her mother, father's mother or mother's mother being or having been a member (b) of the group by reason of patrilineal descent; - (c) having been adopted or incorporated into the descent relationship referred to in (a) or (b) hereof.

+Subject to the matters in [13], [14] and [15] below, the native title rights and interests of the native title holders in relation to Pastoral Lease No. 687, being an area where extinguishment of native title is to be disregarded pursuant to s 47 of the Act, are: